openjdk/amber-docs/site/guides/text-blocks-guide.md

             blue\
         """;

-## Preview String Methods
+## New String Methods

-Several new methods are included on the `String` class as part of the text blocks preview feature.
-Note that these methods are marked deprecated, for removal, to indicate that they are part of a preview feature.
+Several new methods are included in the `String` class as part of the text blocks feature.
+(Note that these methods are marked deprecated, for removal, in Java SE 13 and 14, to indicate that they are part of a preview feature.)

 #### `String formatted(Object... args)`